sorush-khajepor/Sarray/README.md

 ```
 in the beginning of test_sarray.cpp.

-## Contributing 💁🏽
+## Contributing

-Please feel free to contact us if you are interested for adding features.
+Please feel free to raise an issue and submit a pull-request.

 ## License 📃